kyma-project/cli/docs/08-03-debug-function.md

   Visual Studio Code
   </summary>

-1. Open VSC in location where you have a file with definition Function.
+1. In VSC, navigate to the location of the file with the Function definition.
 2. Create directory `.vscode`
 3. In the `.vscode` create file `lunch.json`
   ```json